ottotsuma/software-engineer-website/src/components/Monad/notes.md

 You pick an element at level 10.
 At this point you can use teleport stations, and travel to cities.

-It has been at least 107 years since the fall of Pocotcotco as an empire.
-The Elves and the republic have had at least 2 famous battles against each other.

-The new world is in a balance.
-The Republic fractures from invasions by the Elves, late empire problems, uninterested ruling class, Alden invasion, Sea people sabotage.
-Alden invades Huonhia, they both collapse under the sea peoples invasion.
-The Kingdom having become the Empire forms a deal with Leika but are both destroyed by the sea people Our characters flee though the desert/Chalbia into Pocotcotco, who are under invasion by the Elves.
-Who again fall before the sea people in ruin.

-Miasma, "a contagious power... that has an independent life of its own.
-Until purged by the sacrificial death of the wrongdoer, society would be chronically infected by catastrophe".

-Quest - hell or high water

-Healing
-Human Cav that heals around him while damaging heals an ally and attacks nearby enemies warlock skill healing granting shields

-Support
-summoning hero ?
-stuns
-cc
-boots
-shields

-Darker tomb raiding, zombies of different kinds, traps, layouts, treasure, deaths, betrayal, stronger and weaker people, Otto and necro woman trick older students to think they are bulling them to going into the tomb together only for otto and co to betray them instead and they die as a result.

-undead hags, water hags, blood corpse, flies,

 // Vampire type, more blood taken makes them stronger so often conflict with humans
 // Vampire type, more hunger makes them stronger so often hide from humans
 // The people coming off the boats don't have to be human
 // Merging the stats into a few, Vitality, magic, strength, sense, charm
-// No classes?
-Just race and element?

-Pigeons without wings - attacking ?

-Dark spots under the eyes reduce glare adn increase accuracy (Cheetah)

-empire emperor dies and the mother fights back against the sons reforms, the reforms chose one religion and code of ethics to rule by instating new schools and imperial examinations, the court fight back and the new emperor puts his pawns in low level positions though-out the court so he can control it in secret when his mother dies he pacifies the lower realms

-during the war monsters get past and kill villagers from Otto's village his parents included and the blame is placed on otto and his forces but in was in fact the young lords

-auto hunt class

-maps show continent in real time

-between tomb and tombs add challenge classes to non and antagonist for the academy

-class elements for different colours

-human in step perk 1.1x to stats with lover/opposite gender when together

-leaf taken human form to get revenge on the one who plucked it

-alden invades the republic east and west forms confederation, alden and empire war over Dwarves lands

-the emperor is really the empress

-elf's use to be pirate like and split into factions

-the old lands spreads disease to the new and in return the L god sends back syphilis, new world has more flying troops abilities and items they are a rarity in the new worlds

-high level rouges in mayan and aztec lands, high level spirits passed by old houses and the poor have to fight for the scraps

-DLC island

-desert religion with a quest to listen to the whole sermon posted by a troll

-Killing of the God causes the faithful to lose their powers and cough up blood The killing of the german god causes Effi to lose her powers and has to fight to restore her faith The killing is because of Otto, Effi never finds out Tisiel and Reingard and otto go into the tomb and tisiel lets Reingard die so she can acquire the lich legacy and the others that follow in die in various ways the final being used as Otto's sacrifice
-Otto gains the new class in the dungeon from the god he follows and sets out on a path to kill his own god Tsuma reveals she is powerful and the princess of the other land when Otto is trapped with no way out, his country betraying him
-Tsuma takes an interest in german witch magic that was her real reason for comings the mask is the legacy of the deer god of lightning, the lightning god class is given to otto also, the quest is set out to acquire the god race.
-Tsuma was on a quest to learn the german magic and to acquire a new class by combining the class of her lands with the new one.

 # To do:
 Pokemon Style Elements battles!